 A balanced diet provides children with enough of all the nutrients they need

-Nutritionists specialising in children recommend feeding toddlers a balanced, age-appropriate diet in order to support healthy development during the first few years of life.
+Nutritionists specialized in children nutrition recommend to feed toddlers a balanced, age-appropriate diet in order to support healthy development during the first few years of life.
 But what does this mean in practice?
 It sounds easy to demand that toddlers get home-cooked meals consisting of high-quality, natural foods.
 The reality, however, is that toddlers in Germany often eat too few vegetables and foods rich in carbohydrates, such as rice, pasta, potatoes and whole wheat bread.
 On the other hand, foods with "empty calories" (e.g. sweets, white bread, baked goods) and foods with high amounts of protein and salt (e.g. meat, sausage and cheese) are eaten too much.
 This can cause toddlers to not get the nutrients they need for healthy development.

 Here's how to make sure your child gets what they need